Mattpott/NPComplete/exact_solution/README.txt

-In order to run my tests, you will need python3 installed and accessible from the BASH terminal as well as networkx installed for graph outputs.
+In order to run my tests, you will need python3 installed and accessible from the BASH terminal as well as networkx and matplotlib installed for graph outputs.

-	networkx can be installed by running `pip install networkx`
+	networkx can be installed by running `pip install networkx` matplotlib can be installed by running `python -m pip install -U matplotlib`

 To test, run the script while rooted in the directory of the shell script.
 The script runs all files in the associated test_cases/inputs directory and outputs in the associated test_cases/outputs directory.